Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 Shaman has many options when it comes to building its deck.
 You can focus on magic or combat cards, or do a mix of both.
 From inferno 1 to 10, you can focus on inflicting burns or just using the thunder damage but in higher infernos only the burns will let you kill high HP enemies.

-As for any class, World 1 will become the most difficult part of the run, because you need to improve your deck quickly before first elite and then to defeat *Gorilla King* or *Evil Forest Guardian*.
+As for any class, World 1 will become the most difficult part of the run, because you need to improve your deck quickly before first elite and then to defeat *Gorilla king* or *Evil forest guardian*.
 You will lose some runs early simply because you didn't find any good cards.
 Don't feel too bad about it.

 ### Purpose of this Guide